 So we are now in the “Bakehouse” standing by the kitchen door.
 Up ahead is the entrance and corridor previously seen.
 Then on to the bar area and “Old Front Entrance”

+So we are now back at the entrance, but looking left into the bar area.
+The fireplace is where it should be but it’s not original.
+It is one of two fireplaces that where in this room.
+The other being over to the right on the far wall.
+(Now blocked off). and were open fireplaces with large baskets.
 This was not always one big room.
 And I will show in the next pictures where there was a door, and the old main entrance from the front of the building..
 If you could see out of the window, the petrol station would be ahead to the left.
 The new island in front looking at the busy “Five Lanes End” road junction

 Now we look over to the right.
 This is where the doorway used to be. and a second door was also just ahead separating the two rooms.
 The main front entrance to the left just ahead of the games machine.
 The bar is to the right, Straight ahead is the rear wall and 2nd fireplace that was.
 Now blocked off to allow for the seating, and the wall to the right didn’t exist.
 The open plan staircase was in the far right corner.